exercism/website-copy/tracks/javascript/exercises/gigasecond/mentoring.md

   return new Date(date.getTime() + GIGASECOND_IN_MS)
 }
 ```

+The JSdoc is here for your mentoring convenience and should not be suggested if it's missing from the student solution.

 ### Talking points
 - [Unix/UTC time](https://en.wikipedia.org/wiki/Unix_time).
 This is why `getTime` is preferred over any manual calculation.